Scandinavian films: tips for the next film night

 Elling (2001)

-Elling is a Norwegian Black comedy from 2001 and is based on a novel by Ingvar Ambjørnsen.
-It tells the story of two men who live in a flat after a stay in a psychiatric institution and have to get along with each other while finding their way back into everyday society.
-The film became a worldwide success and was nominated for an Oscar for Best Foreign Language Film.
+Elling is a Norwegian comedy film from 2001 and is based on a novel by Ingvar Ambjørnsen.
+It tells the story of two men who live in a flat after a stay in a psychiatric institution and have to get along with each other and find their way back into everyday society.

 King of Devil’s Island (2010)

-The drama King of Devil’s Island is based on true events and is about the notorious prison island of Basøy, where juvenile offenders are interned.
+The film drama King of Devil’s Island is based on true events and is about the notorious prison island of Basøy, where juvenile offenders are interned.
 The main character Erling arrives on the island in 1915 and instigates a rebellion against the authorities surrounding the prison warden Håkon (played by Stellan Skarsgård) to protest against the inhumane conditions in prison.

 Oslo, August 31st (2011)

-Oslo, August 31st is a Norwegian film drama from 2011, focusing on a man named Anders who spends a day in Oslo after spending time in a drug rehabilitation facility.
-The film by Joachim Trier deals with numerous difficult topics such as addiction, loneliness and depression and shows the complex structure of the human psyche.
+Oslo, 31 August is a Norwegian film drama from 2011, focusing on a man named Anders who spends a day in Oslo after spending time in a drug rehabilitation facility.

-Her er Harold (2014)
+Here is Harold (2014)

 Troll (2022)